 - 1. Submit a completed application for admission. - 2.
 Submit a \$5 nonrefundable application fee with the application. - 3.
 Submit an official transcript of credits showing graduation from an approved or accredited high school.
 Students who graduated from a Tennessee public high school in 1983 and after must submit an official transcript verifying: - a.
 Graduation with a regular high school diploma. - b.
-Passing score on the State proficiency exams.

-High school graduates from a school not accredited by the appropriate regional accrediting agency or the State Department of Education may be admitted by taking the General Educational Development (GED) Test.
+Passing score on the State proficiency exams. - High school graduates from a school not accredited by the appropriate regional accrediting agency or the State Department of Education may be admitted by taking the General Educational Development (GED) Test.
 The GED score must be a minimum average standard score of 45 with no subscore less than 35.
-This GED requirement is waived for graduates from high schools not regionally accredited or state approved if they submit an official high school transcript and earn a minimum Enhanced ACT composite score of 19.

-- 4. Report ACT (or SAT) scores.
+This GED requirement is waived for graduates from high schools not regionally accredited or state approved if they submit an official high school transcript and earn a minimum Enhanced ACT composite score of 19. - 4.
+Report ACT (or SAT) scores.
 High school graduates under 21 years of age who are seeking a degree will not be admitted unless they have taken the ACT (or SAT) and reported their scores to the Admissions Office.
 If ACT (or SAT) scores are more than three (3) years old the test must be taken again.
 Applicants who have not taken the ACT may do so at Nashville Tech. - 5.
 Complete all necessary assessment for the purpose of course placement: - a.
 Students under 21 years of age and whose ACT composite score is 18 or lower must complete the AAPP reading comprehension test. - b.
 Students under 21 years of age and whose ACT mathematics sub-score is 18 or lower must take the appropriate AAPP mathematics tests as determined by level of high schools preparation in mathematics. - c.
 Students under 21 years of age and whose ACT English sub-score is 18 or lower must complete the AAPP writing sample. - d.
 Students 21 years of age or older are required to complete the entire AAPP test.
 Students 21 years of age or older are not required to present ACT scores, but may do so provided the test was completed within three years prior to the first day of the first term of enrollment.
 Students with valid ACT scores will then be screened for AAPP assessment according to the regulations applied to students under 21 years of age.
-The institution may require students who have earned the GED to take the AAPP regardless of ACT (or SAT) scores.
+The institution may require students who have earned the GED to take the AAPP regardless of ACT (or SAT) scores. - e.
+Students that require assessment for course placement will need to contact the Testing Center at 353-3564 or 353-3565 to make an appointment to take the AAPP test.
+The operating hours for the Testing Center are: Monday through Thursday, 8:00 AM to 7:30 PM and Friday, 8:00 AM to 4:30 PM.